Aims and objectives

 - trip duration (time spent fishing)

 Where measurement is difficult, for example when wading far from shore, it is acceptable to use, for example, your rod butt marked with tape at 5cm intervals to measure the fish.
-Results can be noted in pocket-sized notebooks, such as the ‘Rite in the rain’ waterproof notebook.
+Results can be noted in pocket-sized notebooks, such as the ‘Rite in the rain’ waterproof notebook, or other convenient medium, before transferring to the spreadsheet later.

 Participants should email their completed spreadsheet to the organiser at the end of their fishing season, and no later than mid-January.
-A graphical summary of their results, and combined results from all participants (anonymised), will be sent to all
+A graphical summary of their own results, and a copy of the full report of the scheme, will be sent to all participants.

 Participants will record an id number (3-digits starting 001) on the spreadsheet (name not required).
 This number will be assigned to each participant by the scheme organisers.
 This will not be divulged to others.